tuanuzma/03_PythonWebApplication/README.md

-This is about build and deploying web applications using Flask.
+This is about building and deploying web applications using Flask.